- Raspberry Pi devices can be used for a lot of purposes, but one of the most popular ones is hosting private VPN servers.

 - USB cable (to power up the RPi)

-- Power source (we plugged our RPi into our router)
+- A power source (we plugged our RPi into our router)

 - Peripherals (keyboard + mouse)